 You must be 21 years old or older to enter this site.
 Please confirm your age and enter your zip code

-Physicians can use this link to register on the Department of Public Health website.
+Physicians can use these links to create an account and register their patients on the Department of Public Health website.

 Pure, with a subtle flavor, tinctures enable patients to self-administer the desired dosage of medical cannabis under the tongue, or with food, using a dropper, for fast acting relief.